dayjs/dayjs-website/docs/Roadmap.md

 Development roadmap for the dayjs community.

+> Note: if you change the roadmap, please remember syncing the changes to [dayjs/website](https://github.com/dayjs/website) and vice versa.

 ## Why started this

 The original idea of the roadmap can be founded in [https://github.com/iamkun/dayjs/issues/627](https://github.com/iamkun/dayjs/issues/627).